RNutr (Public Health), FHEA, MA, MSc., BSc. (Hons.)

 For printable version, click: GEORGINE LEUNG – CV (updated November 2018)

 I am a UK Registered Nutritionist and Fellow of the Higher Education Academy.
 Currently, I practise freelance and work with industry and charitable organisations to develop education programmes and user-friendly recipes with nutrition information to help users make informed choices.
 I also run food practicals to incorporate aspects of healthy eating.

 I have worked in the charitable and higher education sectors to teach and write about nutrition.
-My research interests study the significance of food practices on the health of communities, reflecting my training in both health sciences and humanities, and the experience working with different community groups.
+My research interests study the significance of food practices on the health of communities, reflecting my training in both the health sciences and humanities, and my experience working with different community groups.